virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/sure-pic32mx/README.txt

          CONFIG_DEBUG_LCD=y         : Enable LCD debug output

        NOTES:
-       2013-05-27: The LCD1602 has been verified on the DB-DP11212 using this configuration.
-It has not been used with the usbnsh configuration or with the DB-11112 board.
-It looks to me like the connection to the LCD1602 is identical on the DB-11112 and so I would expect that to work.
+       a.
+I do not have the LCD1602 working.
+I may just be getting lost in the tangle of wires or perhaps there is something fundamentally wrong with the code.
+       b.
 At this point in time, testing of the SLCD is very limited because there is not much in apps/examples/slcd.
 Basically  driver with a working test setup and ready to be tested and debugged.

   usbnsh:
   =======